How Pre-Existing Conditions Affect Personal Injury Claims

 Reply

 I had a accident in 2005 and hurt my lower back.
-It got better and I haven’t had a problem since I am a mechanic that takes engines out and gearboxes and never had any issues with my lower back.
+It got better and I haven’t had a problem since.
+I am a mechanic that takes engines out and gearboxes and never had any issues with my lower back.
 I had a slip at work in January 2021 falling onto my left side hurting my left arm & shoulder and lower back.
-Still suffering with lower back pain and still as bad since the day it’s happened I have had a X-ray 7 months after and my doctor tells me I have chronic arthritic if I make a claim will it affect my claim on my back with me having a injury 13 years later and if so how much percentage would I be looking at ?
+Still suffering with lower back pain and still as bad since the day it’s happened.
+I have had a X-ray 7 months after and my doctor tells me I have chronic arthritis.
+If I make a claim will it affect my claim on my back, with me having an injury 13 years later?
+And if so, how much percentage would I be looking at?

 Ian Morris